Tuck Insomnia Away with Therapy

 - Disturbance in circadian rhythm (job shift, jetlag)

 Insomnia may either be primary or secondary.
 It is known as primary insomnia when it occurs without the presence of other health conditions.
-If it does or it is a symptom of another condition, it is called secondary insomnia.
+If it does or it is a symptom of another condition, it is referred to as secondary insomnia.